Skip to main content

 The ID of your NFT can be found on the block explorers if you don't know it.
 Every NFT within a specific collection will have a unique ID.

-🟑 Note: For an NFT to be searchable in Koinly it needs to be synced with our database at least once by someone.
-Usually, this means that your initial sync was incomplete and if you resync your wallet from the beginning the NFT will show up in the search results
+For an NFT to be searchable in Koinly it needs to be have been synced with our database at least once by someone.
+If you cannot find the NFT you know you own, it usually means that your wallet wasn't synced properly (and the NFT never imported).
+To fix this, trigger a full re-sync of your wallet.

 If I wanted to search for my NFT called Cryptokitties with the ID 999914 then I would need to locate the ID of the NFT by checking the explorer or my wallet.

-I then type in the ticker/symbol of the NFT and the ID, like this:
+I then type in the ticker/symbol of the NFT and the ID: CK #999914

 It is also possible to search only for the token ID but this is only useful if the ID is long since common IDs will result in a lot of matches: